motin/Bear-Markdown-Export/README.md

 bears and butterflies are best friends ;)
 (PS.
 The manual order you set for notes in Ulysses' external folder, is maintained during syncs, unless title is changed.)

+**Please use as is or make a new branch for updates!
+Thank you all for any input, and sorry that I don't have time to review and test pull requests.**

 BEAR IN MIND!
-This is a free to use version, and please improve or modify as needed.
+This version is free to use as is, and please improve or modify your own version as needed.
 But do be careful! both `rsync` and `shutil.rmtree` used here, are powerful commands that can wipe clean a whole folder tree or even your complete HD if paths are set incorrectly!
 Also, be safe, take a fresh backup of both Bear and your Mac before first run.

 *See also: [Bear Power Pack](https://github.com/rovest/Bear-Power-Pack/blob/master/README.md)*